runawayhorse001/ze2nb/README.md

-# zeppelin2nb: Zeppelin to jupyter notebook
+# ze2nb: Zeppelin to jupyter notebook

-This is my Zeppelin notebook to jupyter notebook python library repositories.
+This is our Zeppelin notebook to jupyter notebook python library repositories.
 This library is based on Ryan Blue's Jupyter/Zeppelin conversion: https://github.com/rdblue/jupyter-zeppelin.

 The ``API`` can be found at: https://runawayhorse001.github.io/ze2nb.
 If you want to install it, you can